Eric Hacker: Pittsburgh Pirates

-On May 16, Hacker was traded to the Pittsburgh Pirates for Rómulo Sánchez.
-The Pirates assigned him to the Indianapolis Indians of the International League.
+On May 16, 2009, Hacker was traded to the Pittsburgh Pirates in exchange for Rómulo Sánchez.
+The Pirates assigned him to the Triple-A Indianapolis Indians of the International League.
 He was named the IL Pitcher of the Week for August 3–9 after winning both of his starts and striking out 14 hitters during the week.
 He recorded a 5–5 record, a 4.02 ERA, 82 strikeouts, 46 walks, and 116 1/3 innings pitched in 21 starts and was called up to the majors for the first time on September 8 following the IL season.
 Hacker said upon being called up:

 Hacker made his major league debut on September 22, allowing two runs in an inning in a 10–4 loss to the Cincinnati Reds.
 He pitched a scoreless inning in a 6–0 loss to the Chicago Cubs in his next game on September 29.
 In his final game of the year on October 4, he pitched a scoreless inning in a 6–0 loss to Cincinnati.
 Hacker had no record, a 6.00 ERA, one strikeout, two walks, and three innings pitched in his three games with the Pirates.
 He was outrighted (sent to the minors and removed from the 40-man roster) on November 6, and he became a minor league free agent on November 9.